top of page

 Restoration works

-During 2023 there is ongoing restoration work by volunteers.
-Located in Docklands Melbourne.
+In the years leading up to 2025, volunteers continue to engage in restoration work.
+Restoration is in Docklands Melbourne.
 All work is carried out with donations received.
 Completion total cost is estimated of five million dollars.
 Enabling sailing once again on Port Phillip Bay.
 Occasionally a tour may be available to see restoration works.
 About two-thirds restoration completed in 2023.
-Ship masts yet to be fitted.
-Planned fitout completion is for late 2024.
+Ship masts fitted in 2024.
+Planned fitout completion is now extended for early 2026.

-Sea trials are expected in 2025 for sea worthiness compliance.
+Sea trials are expected going into 2026 for sea worthiness compliance.
 Followed by sailing with crew and passengers.
+Possibly by middle 2026 onwards.

 First Experience On A Ship